British Columbia Rugby Union: Province Wide Third Division

-Participating Clubs (2018–19)
+Participating Clubs (2025–26)

 The Province Wide Third Division is split into 5 conferences, the Mainland League, the Island League, the Okanagan League, the Kootenay League and the Interior League.
 The Mainland and Island leagues compete during the fall, winter and spring while the Okanagan, Kootenay and Interior leagues compete during the spring and summer.
 The champions of the league's 5 conferences play for the Saratoga Cup each Fall.

 Mainland League

-This league includes 12 teams, with reserve sides from clubs in the Province Wide First Division, the Province Wide Second Division and the BC Premier League as well as the following clubs from the Lower Mainland and the Fraser Valley.
+This league includes 11 teams, 9 of which are reserve sides, as well as the following clubs from the Lower Mainland.
+Burnaby Lake won the 2026 Mainland Third Division title.